 Healthier senior citizens

 Results related to this topic confirm once more the findings from previous literature.
 Estimations indicate that the average man could spend around 80% of his lifetime in good health in 2050, compared to 63% today.
 In 2050, the share of the lifetime spent in good health is expected to be seven percentage points lower among women than it is among men.
 Still, the average woman in 2050 will likely spend over 70% of her lifetime in good health, compared to less than 50% in the past and about 60% today.
-Additionally, the onset of care need for spouses or elderly members of the household could be pushed to higher ages.
+Additionally, the onset of care need for spouses or older members of the household could be pushed to higher ages.

-Between 1984 and 2011, the average age at which women reported having to care for an elderly family member rose by 13 years, from 36 to 49 years, among women.
+Between 1984 and 2011, the average age at which women reported having to care for an older family member rose by 13 years, from 36 to 49 years, among women.
 Assuming that the pace of improvement is similar in the future, women could wait an additional 19 years, reaching age 68, before they would need to devote time to care.

 More leisure time